MartinThoma/MartinThoma.github.io/content/2019-11-23-presentations.md

 The last title is taken from a paper.
 You will lose most people with the title alone, but you will make sure that the audience has some technical background

+## Presentation Programs

+Many people use Microsoft Power Point.
+It's a very good tool to quickly create something that looks ok.

+I like to use [LaTeX Beamer](https://martin-thoma.com/latex-beamer/), which is good if you want to have mathematical formulas and be sure that things always look the same (not having slides move a bit).

+Raymond Hettinger tried a couple of different approaches.
+For example, I have seen him [using Sphinx](https://www.youtube.com/watch?v=_GP9OpZPUYc) (<a href="http://www.sphinx-doc.org/en/master/">docs</a>).

 ## Slides